ukrbublik/react-awesome-query-builder/README.md

 ### Utils
 - Save, load:
   #### getTree(immutableValue) -> Object
-  Convert query value from Immutable format to JS format.
+  Convert query value from internal Immutable format to JS format.
   You can use it to save value on backend in `onChange` callback of `<Query>`.
   #### loadTree(jsValue, config) -> Immutable
-  Convert query value from Immutable format to JS format.
+  Convert query value from JS format to internal Immutable format.
   You can use it to load saved value from backend and pass as `value` prop to `<Query>` (don't forget to also apply `checkTree()`).
-  #### checkTree(immutableValue, config) -> immutableValue
+  #### checkTree(immutableValue, config) -> Immutable
   Validate query value corresponding to config.
   Invalid parts of query (eg. if field was removed from config) will be deleted.
 - Export: